 All AMS personnel must wear High Visibility clothing for identification and safety purposes.
 Standard uniform must be worn at all times; as per company uniform policy.
-High Visibility clothing will be worn when not in the medical centre.
+High Visibility clothing to also be worn when not in the medical centre.
+Remember to wear gloves when treating a casualty to promote infection control.